 Please donate by clicking Donate, any amount helps, and please tell the men in your lives with prostate cancer to register at Metastatic Prostate Cancer Project.

-We will be adding links to our page for valuable resources for patients, caregivers, family and friends soon.
-We will also launch a podcast called Cancer Confidential in the next few weeks, where I talk to a fellow patient and good friend, Scott McClatchy, and also speak with Dr. Eliezer Van Allen and others about prostate cancer and prevention among other topics.
+We have added links to our page for valuable resources for patients, caregivers, family and friends.
+I have also launched a podcast called Cancer Confidential, where I talk to a fellow patient and good friend, Scott McClatchy, and also speak with Dr. Eliezer Van Allen and others about prostate cancer and prevention among other topics.

 The Metastatic Prostate Cancer Project is a nationwide genomic research study for men with advanced or metastatic prostate cancer, that want to generate the most comprehensive genetic database that will be shared with an entire research community, to accelerate important and potentially lifesaving discoveries.
 The research team is lead by my oncologist at Dana Farber Cancer Institute, Dr. Eliezer Van Allen, it was through him that I came in contact with the project.

 The Metastatic Prostate Cancer Project can lead to important studies in genomics that in turn can lead to lives saved.
 To reach that goal it is important to engage patients with prostate cancer directly, connect with them and ask them to become part of the study.
 We are here to get the word out to all men with prostate cancer that you are not alone.